Joseph F. O'Connell: Later career

 After his defeat in 1910, O'Connell resumed the practice of law in Boston and remained active in politics.
 He served as a delegate to the 1912 Democratic National Convention.

 In 1914, O'Connell was appointed to the National Conference on Uniform State Laws by Governor David I. Walsh.
 He was re-appointed by each succeeding governor and served until his death.

 In May 1917, O'Connell was elected to serve as a member of the Massachusetts Constitutional Convention, representing the 12th congressional district.
 The convention convened on June 6, 1917 and adjourned on August 13, 1919.

 O'Connell served as a delegate to the 1920 Democratic National Convention.

 In 1923, O'Connell served as member of the State commission to revise the charter of the city of Boston in 1923.

 O'Connell unsuccessfully ran for United States Senate in 1930 and Mayor of Boston in 1933.

 Personal life

 On November 23, 1910, O'Connell married Marasita Lenahan, daughter of his former Congressional colleague John T. Lenahan, at St. Mary's Church in Wilkes-Barre, Pennsylvania.
 The couple had 11 children.

 He was Professor of Law and vice president of the board of trustees of Suffolk Law School in Boston.

 Death

-O'Connell died in Boston on December 10, 1942, three days after his 70th birthday and was interred at St. Joseph's Cemetery, West Roxbury, Massachusetts.
+O'Connell died in Boston on December 10, 1942, three days after his 70th birthday and was interred at St. Joseph's Cemetery in West Roxbury, Massachusetts.